mvolkmann/blog/input/github-actions/about.md

 Setting `strategy.matrix.node-version` to an array of version numbers causes it to execute the steps in each version of Node.
-This is useful to run tests in multiple versions of node.
+This is useful to run tests in multiple versions of Node.
-To only use the latest version of version 12, change it to just `12.x`.
+To only use the latest version of version 12, remove `strategy.matrix.node-version` and change the `node-version` property for the `setup-node` step to just `12.x`.

 This workflow runs the following commands: